-The route lies within the White Peak Landscape Character Area (LCA) and abuts an area of Natural Zone.
+The route lies within the White Peak Landscape Character Area (LCA) and within Natural Zone.

 The National Park is designated for its internationally and nationally important landscape.

 The Natural Zone designation comprises areas whose natural beauty it is particularly important to conserve.
 Within the National Park it comprises the wilderness areas in which the influence of man and of development is less marked.